-Dr. Cindy de Frias, assistant professor in BBS, has authored a new paper in the "Journal of Gerontology: Psychological Sciences" about factors affecting memory compensation in older adults.
+Dr. Cindy de Frias, assistant professor in BBS, has authored a new paper in the "Journal of Gerontology: Psychological Sciences" about factors affecting memory compensation strategy use in older adults.

 Dr. Candice Mills, associate professor, recently co-authored a study in Developmental Science examining how a child's perception of the niceness of an expert influences the child's trust in the expert's credibility.